menu

 Furthermore, there are more people living in the Bald Eagle Hills neighborhood employed as sales and service workers (62.2%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Bald Eagle Hills neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the Bald Eagle Hills neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 39.1% of the households here have four, five, or more cars.
 That is more cars per household than in 97.9% of the neighborhoods in the nation.

 Did you know that the Bald Eagle Hills neighborhood has more Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 16.8% of this neighborhood's residents have Sub-Saharan African ancestry.